 The point is to create a workplace culture where alcohol use is not the norm.
 Provide empowering activities that aren’t steeped in company policy.
 Cultivate an environment that is supportive, inclusive, and judgment-free.
-This means it doesn’t matter whether a person is a struggling alcoholic, sober-curious, or simply chooses not to drink for any reason.
+This means it doesn’t matter the reason a person chooses not to drink.
+Whether they’re a struggling alcoholic, sober-curious, or whatever, they aren’t judged or shamed.

 In what world do our work lives not affect our personal lives, and vice versa?
 Many causes for burnout are not rooted in work issues per se, but they affect the workplace the same.

 Instead, it’s usually a slow, progressive smolder.
 Months or years of mismanaged personal and professional stress often results in burnout.
 Most people experiencing burnout can’t pinpoint any specific trigger or transition point.
-Many don’t even know the cause of their mental anguish and exhaustion because burnout is not a clearly delineated disorder.
-They might seek out a medical explanation, only to be misdiagnosed with depression.
-I’ve experienced burnout both as an employee and as an entrepreneur, and these were my experiences, as well.
+They might seek out a medical explanation, only to receive a depression misdiagnosis.
+Because burnout is not a clearly delineated disorder, it’s often not recognized as the cause of mental anguish and exhaustion.
+I’ve experienced burnout both as an employee and as an entrepreneur.
+These were my experiences, as well.

 Action Tip: Think outside the ‘one-size-fits-all’ box